Greater Western Sydney Giants: 2021: Tenth season

 During the trading period prior to the start of the 2021 AFL season, star player and former Coleman Medallist Jeremy Cameron was traded to Geelong as a restricted free agent along with two second round draft picks for three first round draft picks and one fourth round draft pick.
 The Giants also traded away defenders Zac Williams for one first round draft pick, and Aiden Corr for one second round pick to Carlton and North Melbourne respectively.

-The Giants also announced two new guernsey designs for both home and away games in conjunction with the teams 10th season in the AFL.
+The Giants also announced two new guernsey designs for both home and away games in conjunction with the team's 10th season in the AFL.

 The Giants started their 2021 season with three consecutive losses before upsetting Collingwood in the 4th round by 30 points.
-Injuries plagued the Giants at the start of the season, with high profile recruits Jesse Hogan and Braydon Preuss, along with star defender Lachie Whitfield, injuring themselves during the preseason.
+Injuries plagued the Giants at the start of the season, with high-profile recruits Jesse Hogan and Braydon Preuss, along with star defender Lachie Whitfield, injuring themselves during the preseason.
 Senior players Matt de Boer, Phil Davis, and captain Stephen Coniglio were also all injured during the Giants round 3 game against Melbourne.

 Despite these injuries, GWS would go on to upset Sydney during their round 5 clash at the SCG, with the Giants winning by two points against an undefeated Sydney side.

 Due to a major COVID outbreak in New South Wales, GWS, as well as their crosstown rival Sydney, spent the final two months of the home-and-away season away from the state.
 The Giants were able to navigate this period well and booked a fifth finals appearance in six seasons, finishing seventh on the AFL ladder with 11 wins, 10 losses and a draw.

 GWS would meet Sydney in a final for the third time, and the first outside of New South Wales, with the match being relocated to University of Tasmania Stadium in Launceston.
 The Giants once again prevailed over their crosstown rival, defeating the Swans by one point in a thrilling elimination final.

 The Giants’ season, however, came to an end the following week after losing to Geelong by 35 points in the second semi final at Optus Stadium.